Wedding Ceremony Timeline

 We hope these wedding timeline tips help you on your wedding day.
 Remember, wedding rehearsals are also the perfect time to work out all of the timeline kinks, ask questions, and make sure everything goes smoothly!

 Check out our Top Austin Wedding Rehearsal Places article, for great places to have your wedding rehearsal dinner!
 Congratulations, and we hope you have a great, fun, memorable wedding day!
-As always, email us for questions and we’ll be happy to help, even if you’re not our client!
+As always, email us with questions and we’ll be happy to help, even if you’re not our client!

 – Austin’s Best DJs & Photo Booths